Dean of the Faculty of Arts, Masaryk University announces an open competition for:

 Attachments to the application:

-- Two letters of recommendation from scholars in a relevant field (candidates may either submit their referees’ letter themselves or, if preferable, ask their referees to send them to the PI confidentially).
+- Two letters of recommendation from established scholars in a relevant field (candidates may either submit their referees’ letter themselves or, if preferable, ask their referee to send it to the PI confidentially at firstname.lastname@example.org).

-- Structured CV (in English) with an overview of competences, language skills, research experience, and a list of publications (incl. submitted).
+- Structured CV (in English) with an overview of competences, language skills (preferably using the Common European Framework of Reference for Languages), previous research and work experience, and optionally a list of publications (incl. submitted).

-- Up to two examples of academic texts (co-)authored by the applicant (if co-authored, with a description of the candidate’s contribution).
+- Two examples of academic texts (co-)authored by the applicant.

 - Scanned proofs of the university degrees.